University-of-Manitoba-Computer-Science/tools-n-techniques/topic12/topic-3.md

 Before you start, decide where you're going to install it:

 * Real hardware.
 Maybe you've got an old laptop.
-Maybe you're using the lab computer.
 Maybe you're feeling **very** confident that you can get Linux working on your laptop with zero issues just before your final exams.
-Do this only if you know you're going to be OK going forward (we take no responsibility for lost data or lost use of your machine).
+Do this only if you know you're going to be OK going forward (we take no responsibility for lost data or lost use of your machine!).
 * A virtual machine.

 Download the ISO